AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 have bolded the names of individuals for whom I've added brief biographies at the end of this work (Appendix A).

+Words in languages other than English have been italicized (e.g. Greek, Latin).

 # Foreword (1899).

-The purpose of this book is to present some of the evidence of the prevalence in the early centuries of the Christian church, of the doctrine of the final holiness of all mankind.[^3] The author has endeavored to give the language of the early Christians, rather than to paraphrase their words, or state their sentiments in his own language.[^4] He has also somewhat copiously quoted the statements of modern scholars, historians and critics, of all shades of opinion, instead of condensing them with his own pen.
+The purpose of this book is to present some of the evidence of the prevalence in the early centuries of the Christian church, of the doctrine of the final holiness of all mankind.[^2] The author has endeavored to give the language of the early Christians, rather than to paraphrase their words, or state their sentiments in his own language.[^3] He has also somewhat copiously quoted the statements of modern scholars, historians and critics, of all shades of opinion, instead of condensing them with his own pen.